WorldCover

 Monitoring global land cover changes is essential in managing the Earth's natural capital such as soils, forests, water resources and biodiversity.
 Given the changing state of this natural capital, the need for timely, accurate and high resolution land cover information is more pressing than ever.

-WorldCover map
+WorldCover Map

 - global coverage